thepoly/docs/Style Guide.md

 Abbreviation for the *Eastern Collegiate Athletic Conference*, which should be used on first reference. *ECAC* should be used on subsequent references.

 #### Editor’s note
+Used to correct an article after publication.

 #### Editorial Notebook
+All *Poly* staff are required to write notebooks, which are typically vignettes of college life with a moral.

 #### electronic cigarettes
 Use *e-cigarette* on all references, contrary to AP style.